A little background information

 How I got hooked on color management

 When Apple’s ColorSync 2.0 made automated color management viable in 1995, the first profiling software was awful, but I knew one day it would revolutionize the prepress world.
-So I formed Hutcheson Consulting (now HutchColor) to help traditional users take advantage of this new technology, working with pioneers Franz Herbert & Dan Caldwell (then ColorBlind, now Remote Director) till their software was as good as any high-end drum scanner.
+So I formed Hutcheson Consulting (now HutchColor) to help traditional users take advantage of this new technology, working with pioneers Franz Herbert & Dan Caldwell (then ColorBlind, now Chameleo and Remote Director) till their software was as good as any high-end drum scanner.
 Then I took it to real-world printers, publishers and separators to see if they could break it.
 At first color management was met with skepticism and fear, especially by traditional pre-press separators, but today it is universally accepted and indispensible.

 Return to top